 Tummy Tuck Cost

-According to the American Society of Plastic Surgery, tummy tuck procedures are the second most expensive surgical procedure in the United States.
+According to the American Society of Plastic Surgery, abdominoplasty procedures are the second most expensive surgical procedure in the United States.
 They state the average cost of undergoing the procedure is $6,253, but they explain that most surgeries do not tend to include additional costs such as anesthetic fees.
-RealSelf instead explains that the average cost for a tummy tuck is $8,275 and the average range is between $3,175 and $13,250.
-The average cost of undergoing the procedure in Dallas tends to be at the higher end of this range and some procedures can cost up to $17,500 or more depending on the type performed.
+RealSelf instead explains that the average cost for the procedure is $8,275 and the average range is between $3,175 and $13,250.
+The average cost of undergoing the procedure in Dallas tends to be at close to the average cost of $8,275 stated by RealSelf.

 Mini Tummy Tuck Cost

 A Mini Tummy Tuck Procedure removes excess skin and tightens the abdominal muscles below the belly button rather than across the entire abdomen.
 This means the surgery is less extensive and so will cost less than other techniques.
-According to Healthline, the average cost of a mini tummy tuck in the USA varies from $3,500- $8,000.
+According to Healthline, the average cost of a mini-abdominoplasty surgery in the USA varies from $3,500- $8,000.

 Full Tummy Tuck Cost

 A Full Tummy Tuck Procedure removes the excess skin and tightens the abdominal muscles across the whole of the abdomen.
 Therefore, both above and below the belly button are treated, and in many cases, an incision to reposition the belly button is required.
 Therefore, the cost of undergoing this technique will be significantly more expensive than the cost stated above for a less extensive technique.
-Since the average cost of a mini tummy tuck can go up to $8,000 the cost of a full tummy tuck procedure typically starts at this figure and so is likely to cost around $8,000 and could be as much as $18,000.
+Since the average cost of a mini-abdominoplasty can go up to $8,000 the cost of a full abdominoplasty procedure typically starts at this figure and so is likely to cost around $8,000 or more.

 What Is Typically Included in the Cost?